 2) Osteotomy: Where a small amount of diseased bone is removed

-Find out more about the surgery itself, the rehab and recovery process, common problems associated with knee replacements and Frequently Asked Questions by clicking the appropriate link below:
+You can find out more about the surgery itself, the rehab and recovery process, common problems associated with knee replacements and frequently asked questions by clicking the appropriate link below, depending on which type of surgery you are interested in: